ohansemmanuel/Understanding-Flexbox/08. Building a Music app Layout with Flexbox/readme.md

   }
 ```

 Alright, this is getting interesting, huh?
 Now you have the main section as a flex container.
-Let's deal with one of its flex items, the sidebar.
+Deal with one of its flex items, the sidebar.

 There's something cool happening here.
 The sidebar has icons stacked vertically.
-You can make this a flex-container and give it a flex-direction that let's all icons stack vertically and in position!
-Let's see how you may do this:
+You can make this a flex-container and give it a flex-direction that lets all icons stack vertically and in position!
+See how you may do this:

 ```css